BerWang/web/01 Professional Development.md

 ### 7.2 API Team

 1. Subscribe to an MQTT data feed on [Adafruit](https://io.adafruit.com/) using NodeJS and print data to terminal.
 There is a good [online tutorial](https://learn.adafruit.com/adafruit-io/mqtt-api) to get you started.
-2. Build an MQTT server
+2. Build an MQTT server.
+Heroku offer a [free hosting option](https://devcenter.heroku.com/articles/cloudmqtt)

 ### 7.3 Front End